Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Anticipation is power.
 When it comes to running a business, this couldn’t be more true.
 But you can’t see everything, because you’re not superhuman – you can’t be everywhere, all of the time.
 You need a team to help carry the business and to help it grow.
 Unfortunately, not everyone will be honest about what’s happening when you’re not looking.

 The stories are everywhere: cases where business owners have had the rug pulled out from under them, been taken advantage of, or “bamboozled,” when they least expected it.
+What is required for building trust in the workplace – building trust in teams and the people you entrust with your business’ success?
 Here are three lessons from Tony you can use to avoid those damaging situations.

 “I’ve had partners I got in business with who are well-qualified, and they turn around and they lied about what they had.” — Tony Robbins

-Partnerships can be highly beneficial to businesses.
-They allow you to take on new feats and collaborate with like-minded individuals to turn something small into a larger success.
+One of the most important components of learning how to build trust and confidence in the workplace is understanding that partnerships can be highly beneficial to businesses.
+Partnerships allow you to take on new feats and collaborate with like-minded individuals to turn something small into a larger success.
 But partnerships can also be tricky and they require one thing above anything else: trust.

 Without that five-letter word, you don’t have a partnership, you have a shakedown.
 In order to avoid an unfortunate result, do your research.
 Dig into your potential partners’ credentials and do a thorough check of their background.
-And keep this Tony trip in mind: just because someone comes to the table with money doesn’t mean they are credible.
-Do your homework.
+And keep this Tony tip in mind: Just because someone comes to the table with money doesn’t mean they are credible.
+Building trust in the workplace does not mean you need to be naive.
+Rather, do your homework.

 Character is something we develop as we grow into adulthood.
 It’s influenced by many factors, and without any real effort, is unlikely to change.
 As Tony states above, not all of the people you hire will have a character that aligns with your values or beliefs.
-When that is a the case, they might think a certain behavior is acceptable that you clearly think is not.
-Hire people who align with your own values and beliefs, and the conflict of questionable character will cease to exist.
-Putting the wrong person in a position of power can be detrimental to your company, so be careful to hire the right people and put them in the right roles.
+When that is the case, they might think a certain behavior is acceptable that you clearly think is not.
+Part of building trust in teams is hiring people who align with your own values and beliefs, and the conflict of questionable character will cease to exist.
+Meanwhile, putting the wrong person in a position of power can be detrimental to your company, so be careful to hire the right people and put them in the right roles.

 From questionable partners to money-embezzling employees, these people will only help you to identify what you’ve been doing wrong so that you don’t make the same mistakes again.
 It’s these lessons that help us to build the muscle we need to make our business rock-solid.
+Although it may sound counter-intuitive, learning to say no is actually key to building trust in the workplace.
+That is, in learning to deal with our errors of judgment in who we select as partners, we develop the stamina necessary to made difficult decisions and cut off people who harm our business instead of helping it.
 Of course, if you can be vigilant about these common misfortunes ahead of time, and take heed to Tony’s lessons, you might save yourself a significant amount of loss of both time and money.

 Header Image credit © schatzy/shutterstock